kubernetes/community/events/2019/11-contributor-summit/session-notes/end-user-panel.md

 JoshB: is upgrading everyone's biggest problem with Kubernetes?

 Federico: yes.
-Especially you run into dependancies, and you have to upgrade all of them, it's a puzzle to solve.
+Especially you run into dependencies, and you have to upgrade all of them, it's a puzzle to solve.
 We have add-ons to give users a better experience, like DNS, we have the cluster scaler for cost management.
 Those need to be maintained when you upgrade the cluster.
 Installing them ourselves, not using Kops add-ons, we wrote our own installer.

 Andy: we had the same experience with Helm.
 For the cluster to be useful you have to install a lot of add-ons.
 Like for resourcing, you need to figure out all your add ons.
 Like we only have 70% of our cluster available because of all the add-ons.
 Ryan: are you tracking the cost?
 Andy: manually, we don't have tools.